2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 For a **banner**, it depends **specifically on the application or site** you are using.

-As for **poster and other images**, the classic **A4** format is generally relevant.
+As for **poster and other images**, the classic **A4/letter** size is generally relevant.

 ### Use of Artificial Intelligence

-Although Canva allows you to do countless things (logos, posters, banners, flyers, etc.), it is obviously not the only site or software that allows you to perform this set of tasks.
+Although Canva allows you to do countless things (logos, posters, banners, flyers, etc.), it is not the only site or software that enables you to perform this set of tasks.

-As such, if you are more comfortable using another software suite (notable Photoshop or Illustrator), do what is most practical for you.
+As such, if you are more comfortable using another software suite (notably Photoshop or Illustrator), do what is most practical for you.

 However, whether it is creating a logo for your community or adding eye-catching images to posters, presentations or flyers, **it may be relevant to use artificial intelligence to enhance your material**.

-To do this, there are numerous AIs.
+To achieve this, numerous AI services are available.
 In particular:

 - [midjourney](https://docs.midjourney.com/docs/quick-start) (fee);
 - [leonardo](https://leonardo.ai/) (free, limited per account);